LGBTQ rights in Colombia

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) rights in Colombia have advanced significantly in the 21st century, and are now quite progressive.
 Consensual same-sex sexual activity in Colombia was decriminalized in 1981.
+In April 2016, the Constitutional Court legalized same-sex marriage, making Colombia the fourth Latin American country to do so.
+In 2015, Colombia granted same-sex couples the same adoption rights as heterosexual couples.

+In 2011, Congress passed a law banning discrimination based on sexual orientation.

 Between February 2007 and April 2008, three rulings of the Constitutional Court granted registered same-sex couples the same pension, social security and property rights as registered heterosexual couples.

-In 2011, Congress passed a law banning discrimination based on sexual orientation, and on 28 April 2016, the Constitutional Court legalized same-sex marriage, making Colombia the fourth South American country to do so.
-In 2015, Colombia granted same-sex couples the same adoption rights as heterosexual couples.

 Constitution and law

 Article 13 of the Colombian Constitution of 1991 states that "the State will provide conditions for the equality to be real and effective, and will adopt measures in favour of marginalised or discriminated groups."

 Article 42 of the Constitution states "the family is the basic nucleus of society.
 It is formed on the basis of natural or legal ties, by the free decision of a man and woman to contract matrimony or by their responsible resolve to comply with it".

 Law reforms in the 1990s equalized the age of consent in Colombia at 14 for both homosexual and heterosexual sex.
 In 1998, the Constitutional Court ruled that public school teachers cannot be fired for revealing their sexual orientation, nor can private religious schools ban gay students from enrolling.
 In 1999, the same court unanimously ruled that the armed forces could not ban homosexuals and bisexuals from serving, declaring such bans as a violation of constitutional guarantees of "personal and family intimacy" and "the free development of one's personality."